-Once you join a Medicare-approved clinical research study, Original Medicare covers the routine items and services you receive as part of the study, including: ☐ Room and board for a hospital stay that Medicare would pay for even if you weren't in a study. ☐ An operation or other medical procedure if it is part of the research study. ☐ Treatment of side effects and complications of the new care.
-After Medicare has paid its share of the cost for these services, our plan will pay the difference between the cost-sharing in Original Medicare and your in-network cost-sharing as a member of our plan.
-This means you will pay the same amount for the services you receive as part of the study as you would if you received these services from our plan.
-However, you are required to submit documentation showing how much cost sharing you paid.
-Please see Chapter 7 for more information for submitting requests for payments.
-Here's an example of how the cost-sharing works: Let's say that you have a lab test that costs \$100 as part of the research study.
-Let's also say that your share of the costs for this test is \$20 under Original Medicare, but the test would be \$10 under our plan's benefits.
-In this case, Original Medicare would pay \$80 for the test and you would pay the \$20 copay required under Original Medicare.
-You would then notify your plan that you received a qualified clinical trial service and submit documentation such as a provider bill to the plan.
-The plan would then directly pay you \$10.
-Therefore, your net payment is \$10, the same amount you would pay under our plan's benefits.
-Please note that in order to receive payment from your plan, you must submit documentation to your plan such as a provider bill.
-When you are part of a clinical research study, neither Medicare nor our plan will pay for any of the following: ☐ Generally, Medicare will not pay for the new item or service that the study is testing unless Medicare would cover the item or service even if you were not in a study.
-Items or services provided only to collect data, and not used in your direct health care.
+Once you join a Medicare-approved clinical research study, Original Medicare covers the routine items and services you receive as part of the study, including:

+- Room and board for a hospital stay that Medicare would pay for even if you weren't in a study. - An operation or other medical procedure if it is part of the research study. - Treatment of side effects and complications of the new care.

+After Medicare has paid its share of the cost for these services, our plan will pay the rest.
+Like for all covered services, you will pay nothing for the covered services you get in the clinical research study.

+When you are part of a clinical research study, neither Medicare nor our plan will pay for any of the following:

+- Generally, Medicare will not pay for the new item or service that the study is testing unless Medicare would cover the item or service even if you were not in a study. - Items or services provided only to collect data, and not used in your direct health care.
 For example, Medicare would not pay for monthly CT scans done as part of the study if your medical condition would normally require only one CT scan.

 Do you want to know more?

 You can get more information about joining a clinical research study by visiting the Medicare website to read or download the publication "Medicare and Clinical Research Studies."
 (The publication is available at: www.medicare.gov/Pubs/pdf/02226-Medicare-and-Clinical-Research-Studies.pdf.)
 You can also call 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
 TTY users should call 1-877-486-2048.

 Section 6 Rules for getting care in a "religious non-medical health care institution"

+Section 6.1 What is a religious non-medical health care institution?